Media Convergence: Types, Advantages, Examples, and Career Opportunities

 How does media convergence affect society?

-Media Convergence has proven beneficial for small and large businesses both as well as have provided us with the rapid accessibility and availability of information and content at the touch of our screen.
-Media convergence has also made communication better thus making our society more globalised though it has resulted in our unhealthy addiction to our devices too.
+Media Convergence has proven beneficial for small and large businesses, as well as providing us with the rapid accessibility and availability of information and content at the touch of our screens.
+Media convergence has also made communication better thus making our society more globalised, though it has resulted in our unhealthy addiction to our devices too.

 Leave a Reply